 What Is Opioid Withdrawal?

 Withdrawal is a collection of mental and physical symptoms that appear after someone stops or reduces their intake of an opioid drug.
 Opiates alter the way the brain reacts to pain, which is why they are so popular as painkillers.
-When taken in excess, however, these drugs also interfere with the brain’s reward system to produce the euphoria typical of a “high.”
+When taken in excess, however, these drugs also interfere with the brain’s reward system to produce a euphoric sensation or a “high” feeling.

 When someone consumes an opioid in doses higher than recommended for therapeutic effects, the drug floods the brain with serotonin and dopamine, which the brain’s reward system produces naturally in small amounts.
 These neurochemicals create motivation to perform functions necessary for survival by releasing dopamine and serotonin in response to basic actions like eating and socializing.

 When someone takes opiates frequently, the brain gets used to swimming in synthetic neurochemicals and stops producing dopamine and serotonin.
 Opioids remove the natural motivation for many of life’s daily tasks, while making the brain dependent on these drugs for feelings of pleasure and reward.
 The brain also requires increasing levels of opiates to feel good, leading to drug cravings when the substance begins to leave the system.
 At some point, a person struggling with opiates may keep taking them just to feel normal.

 When someone stops using opioids, the brain has no way to compensate for the sudden disappearance of pleasure-inducing chemicals.
 The result is an array of symptoms ranging from deeply unpleasant to potentially life-threatening, depending on the duration and severity of addiction.

 Opioids That Cause a Withdrawal Period